RamblingCookieMonster/PSSlack/README.md

     # Download the repository
     # Unblock the zip
     # Extract the PSSlack folder to a module path (e.g. $env:USERPROFILE\Documents\WindowsPowerShell\Modules\)

-    #Simple alternative, if you have PowerShell 5, or the PowerShellGet module:
-        Install-Module PSSlack

 # Import the module.
     Import-Module PSSlack    #Alternatively, Import-Module \\Path\To\PSSlack